josvromans/chaosgame/README.md

 Mouse click (or finger on tablet/phone) to add single points on the canvas.

-<space> to make a closed polygon of all the points so far.
+&lt;space&gt; to make a closed polygon of all the points so far.
-To add more polygons, add more points and hit <space> again.
+To add more polygons, add more points and hit &lt;space&gt; again.
-To add a single point, you have to hit <space> after a single mouse click.
+To add a single point, you have to hit &lt;space&gt; after a single mouse click.
-Every time when you hit <space> the polygon will be drawn in the selected 'color'.
+Every time when you hit &lt;space&gt; the polygon will be drawn in the selected 'color'.
 So you can make something colorful by selecting a different color every time.
 There is a button 'add polygon' with the same effect (for if you are on a device without a keyboard).

-<enter> to start the chaos game.
+&lt;enter&gt; to start the chaos game.
 This can take a few seconds.

 <ctrl + c> will copy the list of polygons to the clipboard.
 So this can also be used as a tool to 'hand draw' some figures, and then use the coordinates in another program.